 I really enjoyed Kumiko, the Treasure Hunter.
-It reminded me of the fascination I have, as if in a mirror, with an old, degraded quality film about Japan.
+It reminded me of the fascination I have with an old, degraded quality film about Japan.
 I first saw it a few years ago on YouTube.
 It is a 1994 Channel 4 documentary about the Marathon Monks of Mount Hiei.
-It was significant enough for me to install special software and download a copy to keep and then lose.
+It was significant enough for me to install special software, download a copy and then lose.
 Fortunately it is still available on-line and there is now a better quality, slightly different cut with an American voice over.
 I prefer my original find.

 For the past decade I’ve got up each morning and walked or cycled 2.5 miles across the centre of Edinburgh to my office at the botanic gardens returning by a slightly different route in the evening.
 Allowing for work trips and illness that is about 200 trips and very roughly 1,000 miles per year.
 At the same time I have been working to deepen my Buddhist practice.
 In 2013 I made the commitment to do 20 minutes formal mindful walking in the botanic garden every lunchtime I was there.
 I’ll have done about 900 by now.
 Walking has become my main spiritual practice.